ritvikmath/jekyll-now/_posts/2017-8-3-Speed_Dating.md

 Tall, dark, and handsome.
 Green-eyed brunettes.
 Fitness freaks.
 When it comes to dating, we often hear about people having "types".
 That is, we are often told (maybe by our annoying friends) that we **over and over go for the same type of person**, whether we accept it or not.
 Can we use our data to help answer the question of **whether people are attracted to certain "types" of other people?**

 To make this more concrete, we will consider our "types" as our six attributes: **Attractive, Intelligent, Ambitious, Fun, Sincere, and Sharing of Interests**.
 We proceed by **taking a look at the correlation between these attributes**.
 Why?
 Well, imagine that when we look at the data for how intelligent people scored their dates, we find that it is highly correlated with how sincere they scored their dates.
 That is, **we find that people, whether consciously or subconsciously, think of intelligent people as also sincere**.
-This gives us evidence that perhaps intelligence and sincerity are not separate, but are **really part of one global "type"**.
+This gives us evidence that perhaps intelligence and sincerity are not separate, but are **really part of one combined "type"**.

 To be clear, we will be using an **arrow from one trait to another if the latter trait is the most correlated with the former trait**.
-Here is a visual example with our intelligence->sincerity example.
+Here is a visual example with our intelligence-sincerity example.

 <figure>
 <center>